JasonS05/Computer-Architecture/Instruction Set.md

 - This instruction behaves like the previous one, but performs the bitwise XOR operation instead.

 41: Logical shift left
-- This instruction behaves like the previous one, but the second operand is always taken to be one byte.
+- This instruction behaves like the previous one, but the second operand is always assumed to be one byte.
 The output is the first operand bit shifted left (towards the least significant bit) by a number of bits specified by the right operand modulo the number of bits in the left operand.
 The bits that the shift brings in from the right are all 0s.

 42: Arithmetic shift left
-- This instruction behaves like the previous one, but the bit that the shift brings in from the right are equal to the unshifted data's most significant bit.
+- This instruction behaves like the previous one, but the bits that the shift brings in from the right are equal to the unshifted data's most significant bit.

 43: Shift right
 - This instruction is like the previous one but shifts towards the right instead, bringing in 0s on the left.